 Docsvault allows authorized users and all the administrator group members to set retention rules for records.
 The Docsvault Records Retention Console can be accessed from both the Docsvault Server Manager as well as from Docsvault Desktop Client application.

-Setting a retention schedule prevents documents from being deleted prematurely.
+Setting a retention schedule prevents documents from being altered or deleted prematurely.
 All documents subject to retention are protected against accidental or deliberate deletions.